 March to April 2017: Application Period

-Individuals and teams will submit research proposals for innovative climate solutions.
+Individuals and teams submitted research proposals for innovative climate solutions.

 April to May 2017: Selection Period

-Approximately 100 participants (individuals or teams) will be selected.
+Approximately 100 participants (individuals or teams) were selected.

 May to October 2017: Research Period

-Selected researchers will be notified and introduced to relevant Resource Contributors to gain access to Data and/or Technology in order to use it for the purpose of implementing their submissions as per the Terms & Conditions.
-Final projects must be submitted in October 2017.
+Selected researchers were notified and introduced to relevant Resource Contributors to gain access to Data and/or Technology in order to use it for the purpose of implementing their submissions as per the Terms & Conditions.
+Final projects were submitted in October 2017.

 October to November 2017: Evaluation Period

-Final project submissions will be reviewed by a committee of evaluators with expertise in climate change and/or data science.
-The awards ceremony will take place on November 12, 2017.
+Final project submissions were reviewed by a committee of evaluators with expertise in climate change and/or data science.
+The awards ceremony took place on November 12, 2017.

-Applications will be evaluated based on quality, clarity, credibility, and potential impact.
+Applications were evaluated based on quality, clarity, credibility, and potential impact.

 Climate change is a global problem, affecting countries and communities around the world.
 It threatens livelihoods, homes, and entire ecosystems and cultures — and these effects will only worsen with time.
 Just as climate change affects all of us, our collective talents and abilities are needed to address it.